Substance Use Problems

 Do you know for a fact that the positive things you are thinking of will happen?

-What will happen once the excitement and positive feelings have worn off?
+What will happen once the excitement and positive feelings wear off?

-Does using the substance conflict with your current goals and values?
-What benefit is there to not using?
+Does using conflict with your current goals and values?
+Is there a benefit to not using?

-What thoughts of substance use often come up for you when you have negative experiences?
+When things are hard, what thoughts of substance use often come up for you?

 Challenging Thoughts of Relief